Your Position: Home > Construction & Real Estate > PE Tarpaulin vs. PVC Tarpaulin: The Ultimate Guide to ...

 What are PE Tarpaulins?

-PE Tarpaulins, also known as polyethylene tarps or HDPE Tarpaulin, are made of woven polyethylene strips and coated with a layer of low-density polyethylene (LDPE).
+PE Tarpaulins, also known as polyethylene tarps or HDPE Tarpaulin, are made from woven polyethylene strips coated with a layer of low-density polyethylene (LDPE).
 These tarps are lightweight, durable, and typically more affordable than other tarp materials.

 Advantages of PE Tarpaulins